 I asked Lucas if he knew what was up.
 He said they didn’t do anything like this in his introduction weekend, so it looks like we are both in for a surprise.
 The only other instructions they gave us was to wear something comfortable, along with closed-toe shoes.

 By the time 11:30 rolled around, we were near the top of a small mountain—about 2000 feet above sea level.
-We finally passed the sign that told us we were going to be spending the afternoon at Maui Zip Line and High Ropes Challenge Adventure.
+We finally passed the sign that told us we would be spending the afternoon at Maui Zip Line and High Ropes Challenge Adventure.
 It sounds like an adventurous afternoon!

 After lunch, the adventure began.
 The first thing on the agenda was walking across a 75-yard suspension bridge.
 It doesn’t sound very challenging, but when you realize that the bridge is 1500 feet above the ground and that it starts swaying like a motherfucker when you’re halfway across—it challenged the fuck out of me!
 A couple of people in our group panicked and froze up in the middle of the bridge.
 They needed some help and coaxing—but they finally made it across.